shichao-an/notes/docs/bd/ch2.md

 Making facts identifiable means that you can write the same fact to the master dataset multiple times without changing the semantics of the master dataset.
 Your queries can filter out the duplicate facts when doing their computations.
 Having distinguishable facts makes implementing the rest of the Lambda Architecture much easier.

-##### **Duplicates aren’t as rare as you might think**
+##### **Duplicates aren't as rare as you might think**

 Once FaceSpace becomes a hit, it will require hundreds, then thousands, of web servers.
 Building the master dataset will require aggregating the data from each of these servers to a central system—no trivial task.
-There are data collection tools suitable for this situation: Facebook’s [Scribe](https://en.wikipedia.org/wiki/Scribe_(log_server)), [Apache Flume](https://en.wikipedia.org/wiki/Apache_Flume), [syslog-ng](https://en.wikipedia.org/wiki/Syslog-ng), etc., but any solution must be fault tolerant.
+There are data collection tools suitable for this situation: Facebook's [Scribe](https://en.wikipedia.org/wiki/Scribe_(log_server)), [Apache Flume](https://en.wikipedia.org/wiki/Apache_Flume), [syslog-ng](https://en.wikipedia.org/wiki/Syslog-ng), etc., but any solution must be fault tolerant.

 A common "fault" these systems must anticipate is a network partition where the destination datastore becomes unavailable.
 Fault-tolerant systems commonly handle failed operations by retrying until they succeed.
 Because the sender will not know which data was last received, a standard approach is to resend all data yet to be acknowledged by the recipient.
-But if part of the original attempt did make it to the metastore, you’d end up with duplicates in your dataset.
+But if part of the original attempt did make it to the metastore, you'd end up with duplicates in your dataset.
 This approach is simpler and has less performance costs than the transactional approach.
 By embracing distinguishable facts, it removes the need for transactional appends to the master dataset and make it easier to reason about the correctness of the full system.

 #### Benefits of the fact-based model